 - Have a lockout and blocking policy for IPs that have too many failed login attempts.
 This should prevent brute-force attacks.

 - Next, do not allow RDP access over the open internet where it's vulnerable to scanners.
-Note: A VPN service like our sponsor F-Secure's Freedome VPN can protect you against these attacks.

 - Administrators must regularly check logs for unusual login attempts.